Skip to main content

 inputs

 The inputs field is a list of sources that calculate whether to execute this task based on the environment and files that have been touched since the last time the task has been ran.
-If not defined or inherited, then all files within a project are considered an input (**/*).
+If not defined or inherited, then all files within a project are considered an input (**/*), excluding root-level tasks.

 Inputs support the following source types: